vaprvsapr/RSE/README.md

 The TLE.txt file is for two-line element set.

 The controls.txt file is for changing the initial parameters of the simulation.
-First two lines are the latitude and longitude.
+First two lines are latitude and longitude.
 The third - start time point.
 The fourth - end time point.

-The result of the simulation will be a 3D plot of the Earth and ships relative position and the dependence of the elevation angle on the direction.
+The result of the simulation will be a 3D plot of the Earth and ship's relative position and the dependence of the elevation angle on the direction.